 Elizabeth Huffstutter, Psy.D.

-Dr. Huffstutter received both her Master of Arts Degree (2004) and Doctorate Degree (2006) in Clinical Psychology from the Forest Institute of Professional Psychology in Springfield, MO.
+After attending Arkansas State University for her Bachelor’s Degree, Dr. Huffstutter received both her Master of Arts Degree (2004) and Doctorate Degree (2006) in Clinical Psychology from the Forest Institute of Professional Psychology in Springfield, MO.
 She completed her pre-doctoral internship and post-doctoral training at Royal Oaks Hospital.
 After her training, she continued on as the Pre-Adolescent Program Director.
 She has worked in various settings including private practice, community mental health, county jail, schools and hospitals.
 She has assessed and treated a variety of mental health diagnoses.
 Her clinical interest include autism spectrum disorders, childhood aggression, assessment and play therapy.
 In 2009, Dr. Huffstutter relocated back to her home-state of Arkansas and began her work with Miracle Kids Success Academy.
 She is a member of both the American Psychological Association and the Arkansas Psychological Association.
-When she has free time she enjoys reading, scrapbooking and spending time with her family.
+When she has free time she enjoys reading, scrapbooking and spending time with her family, especially her two nephews!
+Dr. Huffstutter loves to volunteer for any program giving to children and families.
+Her main focus in charity work is the Make-a-Wish Foundation and St. Jude.